lucapette/web/main/content/writing/the-appeal-of-static-typing.md

 While I tried my best to explain some basic benefits of statically typed languages, I'm somewhat sure that this article won't convince a single soul.
-It was a non-goal for me but it's still interesting to go over why I think my experience won't convince anyone despite the fact that it did convince me.
+It was a non-goal for me, but it's still interesting to go over why I think my experience won't convince anyone despite the fact that it did convince me.

 Back when I worked only with dynamic languages, I came across these talking